 If you don’t have a full-time job, there is no reason why you can’t manage your own holiday letting business, especially if you live nearby or on-site.
 Guests often prefer a hands-on landlord who doesn’t mind answering their questions or is happy to recommend local attractions and amenities.
 The more personable and friendly you are, the better.
 But if you have other time commitments or don’t live in the local area, it’s wise to hire a manager to take care of the everyday property maintenance, admin, and meet and greet.

 Holiday letting is a customer-focussed business.
 Reviews and feedback can have a considerable effect on your trade.
-If you treat customers poorly, they are very likely to leave a negative review, which is not going to encourage future guests to hand over their money for a week’s holiday at your property.
+If you treat customers poorly, they are very likely to leave a negative review, which is not going to encourage future guests to holiday at your property.

 Make it a priority to provide good customer service.
 Respond to booking enquiries promptly.
 Deal with questions and problems politely and professionally.
 Make sure the property listing matches up exactly with what guests get when they arrive.
 For example, if you claim the beach is a five-minute walk away but neglect to mention there’s a busy dual carriageway with no crossing points between the property and the beach, people will be understandably upset.

 Try to be as helpful as possible, even if it means going the extra mile.
 It’s the small acts of kindness that guests will remember when they head home.
 Your aim should always be to encourage happy guests to make a booking for the following year.
-Some people are happy to return year after year when they find a place they truly love.
-These are the guests you want – they are loyal and less likely to cause damage or problems.
+Some people are happy to return year after year when they find a place they truly love as a holiday home.

-Be mindful that if your customer ratings are low or you upset your guests in a big way, you could end up being banned from property listing sites like Airbnb.
+Be mindful that if your customer ratings are low or you upset your guests repeatedly, you could end up being banned from property listing sites like Airbnb.

 Make sure to respond to reviews when they are left.
 If you receive a negative review respond to it with respect.
 How you deal with negative reviews can end up encouraging people to stay with you.
 Responding to positive reviews with a thank you shows that you are a responsive holiday let landlord.